This article contains affiliate links. Fight the New Drug may receive financial support from purchases made using affiliate links.

 Modern-day life with the internet has many benefits from convenience to connections.
 But like any tool, it can be used by people who choose to harm others.

-Some of these adults are sex traffickers, which is a person who illegally sells a person under 18-years-old into prostitution.
+Some of these adults are sex traffickers, which is a person who illegally sells a person under 18 years old into commercial sex or otherwise forces, tricks, or coerces someone into commercial sex.
 Others practice “sextortion,” coercing or pressuring a young person to send sexually explicit images and videos of themselves.
 Still, others manipulate young people to send them explicit photos and videos for no reason other than their own arousal.

 Sexual abuse occurs in different scenarios.
 It could happen when you meet an online “friend” in person for the first time or it could happen exclusively online when you’re sitting next to your parents on the couch.